kristian-lange-tw/JATOS_docs/docs/Run_your_study/Tips-and-Tricks.md

 ### How to let a Personal Single Worker redo his study?

 A Personal Single Worker is only allowed to run their study once.
-But sometimes you want to allow them to do it a second time (maybe they accidentally clicked the 'Cancel' button).
+But sometimes you want to allow them to do it a second time (maybe they accidentally clicked the <Hl>Cancel</Hl> button).
 One way would be to just create another Personal Single Link and hand it to the worker.
 But there is another way without creating a second Link: you can simply delete the worker's result from one of the result pages.
 This will allow this Personal Single worker to redo this study.

 ### Simulate slow network